-Place chopped veggies and herb stems in the bottom of your roasting pan.
+Place chopped veggies in the bottom of your roasting pan.
 Pour one glass of wine over veggies.
 If you have one, place your roasting pan rack on top of the veggies, otherwise just place your turkey, breast side up on top of the veggies.
 Flatten the turkey out by turning the wings in and tucking the tips under the bird.
 Pull the thighs outward to the ends of the legs are pointed slightly out and the bird is lying flat.
 Let it hang out (for about 30 minutes) while you make your basting mixture.

 Place oven rack in lower third of the oven.
 Preheat oven to 450F.